FOLLOW US

 • follow the advice of local authorities

-See more information on how to stay safe on the French Government website.
-If you are caught in, or witness a wildfire, call the emergency services on 18 (fire) or 112 (emergency services).
+If you are caught in, or witness, a wildfire call the emergency services on 18 (fire) or 112 (emergency services).

 Flooding

 There is a risk of flooding in areas of France.
-If your accommodation is near a river, check the vigicrues website for more information on potential flood risks.
+If your accommodation is near a river, check flash flood watch (‘vigicrues’) (in French) for more information on current flood risks.

 Avalanches